iotaledger/iota.c/docs/api/crypto.md

 # Crypto API Reference

-The Cyppto APIs provide an abstraction layer of cryptography functions.
+The Crypto APIs provide an abstraction layer of cryptography functions.

 ## ED25519 Keypair